 We have way too many seniors.

-Just ask our government’s economic planners.
+Just ask our government’s economic planners about the “senior problem”.
 They see us as wrinkly things positioned in their PowerPoint presentations somewhere between leeches and slugs.
-We’re skinflint consumers unwilling to contribute to the Gross National Product in any meaningful way Worse, we’re pushing the Social Security System to its limits by not croaking soon enough.
+We’re skinflint consumers unwilling to contribute to the Gross National Product in any meaningful way.
+Worse, we’re pushing the Social Security System to its limits by not croaking soon enough.

 You hear how Social Security is “strained,” in danger of collapsing in 30 years or so.